EYBlockchain/starlight/WRITEUP.md

     "isSecret": true, // <-- this
 }
 ```
 For each decorated variable, statement, parameter, and function.
-This output `zsol` AST is then *traversed* and *transformed*.
+This output `zol` AST is then *traversed* and *transformed*.

 ### Transform